harshit-kishor2/rnBoilerplate0.76/README.md

 ### 11.Useful hooks
 **hooks** -> check README.md inside `hook` directory for custom hooks.

-react-native-network-logger, axios-logger, fuse.js, shopify flatlist, react-hook-form
+For better performance you can use these packages later -> react-native-network-logger, fuse.js, @shopify/flash-list, react-hook-form, react-native-keyboard-aware-scroll-view